BerkeleyLearnVerify/Scenic/docs/new.rst

 	* Scenic models the precise shapes of objects, rather than simply using bounding boxes for collision detection and visibility checks.
 	  Objects have a new ``shape`` property (an instance of the `Shape` class) representing their shape; shapes can be created from standard 3D mesh formats such as STL.

+	* The :keyword:`require` statement accepts arbitrary properties in Linear Temporal Logic (not just the :samp:`require always` and :samp:`require eventually` forms previously allowed).

 Minor new features: